 Then, came the burning.
 My face felt a mild tingle, which escalated to a fiery burn; I feebly asked if this was normal, which my esthetician assured it was, and that it would subside shortly.
 Thankfully, she was telling the truth.

-The best part is that the treatment requires absolutely no downtime; I was able to drive to my office right afterwards without fearing my skin would start peeling halfway through the day.
+The best part is that the treatment requires absolutely no downtime; I was able to drive to my office right afterward without fearing my skin would start peeling halfway through the day.

 I whole-heartedly recommend getting this treatment when your skin needs a boost, or before any event where you want to warrant a double-take (and not just from yourself).